 This message or guidance may continue for a little longer and there are discussions within the Government that legislation may be brought in to facilitate employees being able to remain working from Home, this is less than clear at present.
 What is clear however is that every employee that has worked from home for an extended period has had a chance to experience something that they now may not want to give up.

 However, as we start to approach the final weeks and months of the roadmap out of lockdown, businesses and employees alike are looking at ways to reintegrate into the workplace.
 For some colleagues, the return to the workplace can’t come soon enough for one reason or another, whereas for some colleagues returning to the workplace is the last thing on their mind or the last thing they want to do.

 Below we will examine some of the burning questions employees and managers alike may have including:

 How can employers encourage employees to return to work when they are set on remaining at home?

 How strong is the argument ‘I’ve been doing it (working from home) for 15 months now, why change?

 The message from the government is still the same, and set to remain until the end of the road map on 19 July 2021, which is to work from home where possible.
 There are many reasons why businesses may require their employees to return to the workplace sooner including:

-Where employees have strong objections to retuning to the workplace, they may cite the governments current stance of working from home where possible, it will be for the business to identify the reasons why they want employees to return to work, and explain to employees why they want them to return now and what relevance it has on the return.
+Where employees have strong objections to returning to the workplace, they may cite the government’s current stance of working from home where possible, it will be for the business to identify the reasons why they want employees to return to work, and explain to employees why they want them to return now and what relevance it has on the return.

-If you would like any further advice or guidance for either HR or H&S considerations, contact your dedicated consultant today.
+If you would like any further advice or guidance for either HR or Health & Safety considerations, contact your dedicated consultant today.
 If you want to benefit from Park City’s retained HR support service please contact us today to discuss what help you need.